VlachosGroup/pMuTT/README.md

 refs = References([BaseThermo(**ref_input) for ref_input in refs_input])
 ```

 2. **Use the references to calculate the offset between DFT data and experimental data.** The offset is calculated for each element.
 Therefore, the element composition should be specified in the Excel file.
 The elemental composition can be specified using the ```formula``` keyword where the formula unit can be typed (e.g. H2O) or by using the ```elements``` keyword where each element has a column indicating the number in a formula unit.
+[Read below if you're interested on how referencing is done](#referencing).
 ```python
 refs.calc_offset()
 ```